 Heads or Tails?

-Tails is on a pretty good run dating back to Super Bowl XLVIII, going 4-1.
-The lone loss came in last year’s heads result when the Patriots won the toss.
+Tails is on a solid 5-1 run dating back to Super Bowl 48, including a win last year in Super Bowl 53.
 That’s worth mentioning because the toss has been streaky in recent seasons.
-The last time the coin toss alternated results over a three-year stretch was between Super Bowl XLI and XLIII when it went heads, tails, heads.
+The last time the coin toss alternated results over a four-year stretch was between Super Bowl 40 and 43 when it went tails, heads, tails, heads.

 But wait, there’s more.

-The greatest streak of tails is four consecutive Super Bowls, while there has been one five-game heads streak.
-Could this be the year where we return to true parity?
-Stay tuned.
+The greatest streak of tails is four consecutive Super Bowls (three times), while there has been one five-game heads streak from Super Bowl XLIII to Super Bowl XLVII.

 Does Winning The Toss Impact The Game Result?

 Not recently.
-The last four coin toss winners have each gone on to lose the game.
-The last team to win both the toss and the game is Seattle in Super Bowl XLVIII, which is relevant this year because there has never been a streak of more than four years of a team winning the toss and losing the game.
-Thus, this could be the first time in Super Bowl history where the winner of the toss lost in five straight years.
+The last five coin toss winners have gone on to lose the game.
+The last team to win both the toss and the game is Seattle in Super Bowl XLVIII, which is relevant because there has never been a streak greater than the current five-year run of a team winning the toss and losing the game.
+Something has to give.
+Maybe.

-Historically speaking, the winner of the coin toss has only gone on to win the game in 24 of 52 Super Bowls, so there doesn’t appear to be a direct correlation between toss and game success.
-It’s more or less… a coin flip.
+Historically speaking, the winner of the coin toss has only gone on to win the game in 24 of 53 Super Bowls, a 45.3% rate, so there doesn’t appear to be a direct correlation between winning the toss and winning the game.
+It’s more or less…a coin flip.